vlacerda/jobs/Software Engineer iOS.md

 [HolidayCheck](http://www.holidaycheck.de/) is deeply commited to providing the best experience in online travel for our customers.
 This experience is increasingly consumed using our mobile offerings.
-To help our awesome, well-reviewed iOS App Development Team, we're looking for help from a
+To help our awesome, well-reviewed iOS App Development Team, we're looking for a

 # (Senior) Software Engineer – iOS